Live2D/CubismCocosCreatorComponents/README.md

 # CubismCocosCreatorComponents

-Welcome to the open components of the Cubism SDK for Cocos Creator.
+This is a open components for using models output by Live2D Cubism Editor in applications.

+It provides various functions for displaying and manipulating the model.
+It is used in conjunction with the Cubism Core library to load the model.

-Go [here](https://docs.live2d.com/en/cubism-sdk-manual/download-sdk-for-cc-alpha/) if you're looking for the download page of the SDK package.
+If you are looking for the download page of the SDK package, please refer to [Download Page](https://www.live2d.com/en/download/cubism-sdk/download-cocoscreator/).

 ## License